NBI Clearance vs Police Clearance | What’s the Difference?

 • Once cleared, your Police Clearance can be claimed in person at the station.

 No. NBI Clearance is valid for one year from the date of issuance, while Police Clearance is usually valid for six months, depending on the local PNP station.
-Once expired, both documents must be re-applied for, there is no extension or renewal option.
+Once expired, both documents must be re-applied for; there is no extension or renewal option.

 Yes, both clearances can be applied for online.
 NBI Clearance applications are done through nbi.gov.ph, while Police Clearance is processed through pnpclearance.ph.
 Both systems require online registration, appointment booking, and payment before going to your chosen center or police station.